Exams Know-how

 Does the ACT Writing Score affect the ACT Composite Score?

-Where to check the ACT score?
+Where can I check my ACT score?

 Can ACT scores be cancelled?